google/gemmlowp/doc/low-precision.md

 For the scope of the present document, it suffices to say that quantized matrix multiplication takes the following parameters:

--   the lhs matrix of uint8 quantized values.
+-   The lhs matrix of uint8 quantized values.
--   the rhs matrix of uint8 quantized values.
+-   The rhs matrix of uint8 quantized values.
--   a int32 lhs_offset, that will be added to each entry of the lhs matrix.
+-   A int32 lhs_offset, that will be added to each entry of the lhs matrix.
--   a int32 rhs_offset, that will be added to each entry of the rhs matrix.
+-   A int32 rhs_offset, that will be added to each entry of the rhs matrix.
--   an output pipeline, that will process int32 accumulators into final outputs.
+-   An output pipeline, that will process int32 accumulators into final outputs.

-The overall computation goes through the following steps: 1.
-Cast lhs entries from uint8 to int32 and add lhs_offset to each of them.
+The overall computation goes through the following steps:

+1. Cast lhs entries from uint8 to int32 and add lhs_offset to each of them.
 2. Cast rhs entries from uint8 to int32 and add rhs_offset to each of them.
 3. Compute the int32 matrix product of the resulting lhs times rhs.
 4. Apply the output pipeline on these int32 accumulators, to obtain the final outputs.

 ### The legacy low-precision paradigm